 As the weather warms, spring cleaning needs come to the forefront.
-In the midst of swapping your sweaters for lighter spring clothes and clearing dust bunnies, don’t overlook annual air conditioning maintenance needs.
+In the midst of swapping your sweaters for lighter spring clothes and clearing dust bunnies, don’t overlook your spring ac tune-up.
 It will be swimsuit season before you know it, and you don’t want to wind up sweltering away while you await emergency HVAC repairs due to neglected system maintenance.

 How Can You Make Sure Your System is Ready for Warmer Weather?